Center-for-Inherited-Muscle-Research/splice_index/README.md

-# masseq
+# splice_index
-Scripts and inputs for the CIMR lab's masseq pipeline
+Scripts and inputs for the CIMR lab's splice index pipeline